syncle/Open3D/docs/getting_started.rst

     :width: 400px

 The Python code is quite straightforward, and the detailed explanation can be found in :ref:`rgbd_redwood`.
-You may further experiment with different tutorials or check out the complete tutorial list in the :ref:`tutorial_index` page.
+You may further experiment with different tutorials or check out the complete tutorial list in the :ref:`tutorial_python_index` page.

 .. note:: Open3D's Python tutorial utilizes some external packages: ``numpy``, ``matplotlib``, ``opencv-python``.
 OpenCV is only used for reconstruction system.
 Please read util/scripts/install-deps-python.sh for installing these packages.